glencoesoftware/omero-user-token/README.md

 ## License

-The iSyntax converter is distributed under the terms of the BSD license.
+OMERO user token is distributed under the terms of the GPL v2 license.
 Please see `LICENSE.txt` for further details.